Stockport Metropolitan Borough Council elections

 Stockport Metropolitan Borough Council elections are generally held three years out of every four, with a third of the council being elected each time.
 Stockport Metropolitan Borough Council is the local authority for the metropolitan borough of Metropolitan Borough of Stockport in Greater Manchester, England.
-Since the last boundary changes in 2004, 63 councillors have been elected from 21 wards.
-New ward boundaries are being prepared to take effect from the 2023 election.
+Since the last boundary changes in 2023, 63 councillors have been elected from 21 wards.

-Political control

-From 1889 to 1974 Stockport was a county borough, independent of any county council.
-Under the Local Government Act 1972 it had its territory enlarged and became a metropolitan borough, with Greater Manchester County Council providing county-level services.
-The first election to the reconstituted borough council was held in 1973, initially operating as a shadow authority before coming into its revised powers on 1 April 1974.
-Greater Manchester County Council was abolished in 1986 and Stockport became a unitary authority.
-Political control of the council since 1973 has been held by the following parties:

-Leadership

-The leaders of the council since 1974 have included: